Early Learning Regulatory Review

 The Ministry of Education is currently reviewing the early learning regulatory system (the Review).

 The Review is being undertaken in three tranches.
 The final regulations for tranche one were announced on 14 July 2021.
 The main aim of tranche one was to address some of the immediate gaps in our current system including those that pose a risk to children’s health, safety, and wellbeing.
 The changes in this tranche mostly impact new early learning services, service providers that have a change in circumstance, and services that have compliance issues.

-Tranche two and three of the Review will cover the areas that are more complex and require more policy work.
-This will include addressing several commitments in the Early Learning Action Plan 2019-2029 and Review of Home-based Early Childhood Education.
-Tranche three includes a complete rewrite of the Education (Early Childhood Services) Regulations 2008 (the Regulations).
+Tranche two and three of the Review cover more complex areas that require more policy work.
+This includes addressing several commitments in the Early Learning Action Plan 2019-2029 and Review of Home-based Early Childhood Education.
+Tranche three is likely to include a complete rewrite of the Education (Early Childhood Services) Regulations 2008 (the Regulations).

 The purpose of the Review is to ensure the regulatory system is clear and fit for purpose to support high quality educational outcomes for our youngest tamariki.
 It is also designed to enhance the Ministry’s role as regulator and steward of the system.
 It is timely to review the Regulations for early learning, as the early learning sector has changed significantly since the Regulations came into force in 2008.
 The number of children participating in early learning has increased, and children are participating at younger ages and for longer hours.
 This has led to a rapid expansion of early learning services, with different levels of growth between service types.